JonathanGrossmanITC/fullstack_html_css_basics/02_day_two.md

 CSS Grid Layout is a grid-based layout system that is great for controlling your page layout by row and column.
 It provides an alternative to or supplement for working with the `position` style property and Flexbox.
 The `position` style property is useful for positioning individual elements and Flexbox is great for positioning in one dimension (column or row).
 Neither, however, is a great solution for positioning in two-dimensions.
 That's where Grid excels.

-CSS Grid is a solution for positiong HTML elements in two-dimensions.
+CSS Grid is a solution for positioning HTML elements in two-dimensions.
 In some ways Grid behaves like a table because you can layout the elements in columns and rows.
 Grid, however, is more dynamic and flexible than a table because in a Grid the container's child elements can overlap and layer.
 Hence, Grid offers the organization of a table but a flexibility similar to CSS positioned elements.

 When deciding whether to use Grid, Flexbox, or `position`, ask what you're trying to position.
 If you're positioning a single element, then `position` or Flexbox are good tools.
 If you're positioning multiple elements in a row *or* column, then Flexbox is a good option.
 If you're positioning multiple elements in rows *and* columns, the Grid is a good option (or maybe a Flexbox container that wraps).